instill-ai/instill-core/README.md

 - [Discord](https://discord.gg/sevxWsqpGh) (live discussion with the community and our team)

 If you are interested in hosting service of VDP, we've started signing up users to our private alpha.
 [Get early access](https://www.instill.tech/get-access/?utm_source=github&utm_medium=banner&utm_campaign=vdp_readme) and we'll contact you when we're ready.

-## Acknowledgement

-Without these open-source projects, the idea of VDP won't be possible to come to real:
-1. Triton Server
-2. Airbyte
-3. Temporal

 ## License